News And Events

 Our natural environment surrounds us with musical sounds that can offer us comfort, peacefulness, pleasure, and relaxation such as waves rolling on the beach, leaves rustling in the trees, and heavy rain.
 Being attuned to the natural music of our environment enhances the emotional wellbeing of an infant, creates a sense of belonging, and provides a link to the familiar surroundings of our community (Ministry of Education [MoE], 1996).
 Back at home, excursions of this nature could be enhanced further with musical experiences such as singing or listening to cultural waiata specific to the natural elements, thereby acknowledging and promoting the holistic way in which children learn and by providing an opportunity for children to identify with the signs, symbols and language of their culture (MoE, 1996, 1998).

 An environment rich in music provides opportunities for infants to develop their listening skills.
 As listening skills develop, infants will start to copy melodies by imitating an adult singing familiar waiata or songs.
 The imitation may include smiling, cooing, clapping hands, or rocking to the melody – all forms of self-expression (MoE, 1996).
 As children explore the beat, rhythm, tempo and melody of the music, they are developing their spatial awareness (MoE, 1993).
 Spatial awareness is the brain function that develops to assist with understanding science and maths.
+Music is both an art and a science, and music and science are closely related.
+Both use mathematical principles and logic, blended with creative thinking and inspiration to arrive at conclusions that are both enlightening and inspirational.
 Create your own music-rich environment with natural and man-made instruments, recorded music, children’s musical posters, accessories such as poi and dress-ups, sheet music for visual stimulation, and resources to make your own instruments.

 Music provides infants with opportunities to be creative and explore different ways in which to communicate through language, movement, and using other props (MoE, 1993).
 As summarised by MoE (2006), “learning in, through, and about the arts stimulates creative action and response by engaging the senses, imagination, thinking, and feelings” and celebrates “expressions of self, community, culture, and our unique environment” (p.
 14).